top of page

 Bright, busy setup with mannequin, dollhouse, and bold coloured fabrics.
 Objects layered with drapes and unexpected props, balancing chaos and harmony.

-When teaching, I sometimes frame this through colour harmony — how colours shift in relation to one another, and how small changes in tone, saturation or temperature can alter the whole balance of a painting.
-In Morandi’s restrained palette of greys, the smallest touch of warmth glows; by contrast, in Matisse’s bold saturated colours, the same note would all but disappear, where black is often used as a tool to anchor the full spectrum.Even within a single palette, material makes a difference: a blue cloth absorbs light differently from a blue enamel teapot, each asking for its own painterly response.
+When teaching, I often frame this through the concept of colour harmony.
+This involves understanding how colours shift in relation to one another.
+Small changes in tone, saturation, or temperature can alter the entire balance of a painting.
+For example, in Morandi’s restrained palette of greys, the smallest touch of warmth glows.
+In contrast, Matisse’s bold saturated colours would cause the same note to almost disappear, where black is often used as a tool to anchor the full spectrum.
+Even within a single palette, the material makes a difference.
+A blue cloth absorbs light differently from a blue enamel teapot, each demanding its own painterly response.

 Still Life Snapshots